 As I stretch, I feel my body start to relax with the movements.
 I feel the tightness that has crept in overnight begin to ease.
 And then I take my morning shower and start my day.
 Mostly pain-free.

-In the evening, before my meal, I do them again.
-I have learned that it is as much mental as it is physical.
+In the evening, before my meal, I do the yoga stretching exercises again.
+I have learned that it is as much a mental need as it is physical.

 My Evening Ritual: